The creative energy of the college truly comes to life through our differences, and we are committed to showcasing a variety of design experiences.

 - The committee will be engaged to create an actionable plan; identify metrics to track progress, and identify related resources that the college may utilize in the near future to effect meaningful change.
 [Fall 2020]

 Membership in the Diversity, Equity, and Inclusion Subcommittee:

 To form the membership of the DOC-DEI, the college asked for self-nominations from faculty, staff, and students.
 Students self-nominated to their department head, who then made a final selection based on 1) their understanding of the CoD community/their discipline/profession; 2) expression of their commitment to positive change regarding racism, inclusivity, and diversity; and 3) expressed ability to engage in remote collaborative work.

-Members of the DOC-DEI will be asked to complete NCSU’s Diversity training, engage with our external consultant and contribute to monthly working meetings.
-The College of Design’s Diversity Equity and Inclusion Draft Report suggests the following work products from the DOC-DEI:
+Members of the DOC-DEI were asked to complete NCSU’s Diversity training and contribute to monthly working meetings.
+Goals of the committee are:

-- The DEI will draft a Commitment to Diversity, Equity, and Inclusion – The draft will be reviewed by the college community
+- Draft a Commitment to Diversity, Equity, and Inclusion which will be reviewed and approved by the college community.

 - The statement of commitment will be added to our strategic plan.